juhoen/hybrid-crypto-js/README.md

 <a name="encryption"></a>

-*Hybrid Crypto JS* provides basic encryption function which supports also multiple RSA keys, with or without [signature](#signatures).
-Encrypted message is outputted as a JSON string.
+*Hybrid Crypto JS* provides basic encryption function that also supports multiple RSA keys, with or without [signature](#signatures).
+Encrypted message is a JSON formatted string.

 ```js
 var message = 'Hello world!';